yefuwang/redkv/README.md

 The field in the collection which will be used to store values.
 If omitted, it will default to `'redV'`.

+### `dbName`

+The Database Name used in this store.
+If it is already part of the url. this parameter is optional.

 ## <a name="mysqlstore"></a>MySQL